QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 We found `*` and `**` operators again in the context of the *function definition*.

-In fact, `*args` and `**kargs` are ubiquitous in functions of Python packages to allow users to provide more flexible input.
+In fact, `*args` and `**kargs` are ubiquitous in the scientific libraries in Python to reduce redundancy and allow flexible inputs.

-`*args` enables the function to handle *positional arguments* with an arbitrary size
+`*args` enables the function to handle *positional arguments* with a variable size

 ```{code-cell} python3
 l1 = ['a', 'b', 'c']